asimons04/tesseract/README.md

 - Communities and users have "moglog" links in their action menus.
 Those will take you to a pre-filtered modlog for just actions related to them.
 - Can simply click "reply with reason" when taking moderation actions to send the user a message with the removal details.
 Template is user-configurable.

-### Committed Developer
+### Multi-Role Developer
 Tesseract is maintained by someone who is simultaneously a Lemmy user, administrator, and moderator.
+Each of those roles requires different considerations, and Tesseract is being built to accommodate them all.